Programming Paradigms and Languages

 One of the following:

-- Introduction to Software Development (with a distinction level grade)
+- Introduction to Software Development (with a distinction level grade), or

-- A similar course or relevant experience (as determined by the module leader)
+- A similar course or relevant experience in a Java-like language (as determined by the module leader).

 Several programming assignments which comprise the coursework portfolio.